Sales Rep Territory Plan: A VP’s No-Nonsense Guide

 | Annually | Full redesign based on performance patterns and structural market changes |

 That cadence works because each layer serves a different purpose.
 Weekly keeps execution sharp.
 Quarterly catches imbalance before it becomes a political problem.
-Annual redesign handles the bigger shifts.
+Annual redesign handles bigger shifts.

-Build the feedback loop from the field
+Build the Feedback Loop from the Field

 I ask reps to report things like: